Principle 3: quality of practice

 Reporting safety concerns

-Nurses and midwives have a distinctive responsibility for upholding the quality and safety of the health care environment.
+You have a distinctive responsibility to uphold the quality and safety of the healthcare environment.
 This responsibility extends to reporting your concerns where you consider patient dignity is not respected.
 Nursing and midwifery managers have a responsibility to report and act on safety concerns that staff share with them.
 It may be necessary to escalate concerns if they are not dealt with by those in authority.
 This may involve staff or managers reporting to the next supervisory level.

-Safe, quality practice is promoted by nurses and midwives actively participating in incident reporting, adverse event reviews and open disclosure.
+Safe, quality practice is promoted by nurses and midwives actively participating in incident reporting, adverse event reviews and open disclosure, within a culture of candour.

-National standards from other regulators (for example: Health Information and Quality Authority and the Mental Health Commission) give information about safe standards of care.
+National standards from other regulators, for example Health Information and Quality Authority and the MHC, give information about safe standards of care.
 An international source is the World Health Organisation Patient Safety initiative.

 Code of Professional Conduct and Ethics for Registered Nurses and Registered Midwives